Category: Capitol Building

 Indiana is also very proud of it’s Indiana Limestone which is the stone that’s mainly used on the State Capitol Building.
 You have to make sure you say Indiana Limestone because it’s different (don’t ask me how) but they’ll call you on it.

+We weren’t expecting all of the great murals.
 We also weren’t expecting to really like Indianapolis.
 I don’t know why.
 We have nothing against Indiana…I promise.
 But we found ourselves wishing for better weather and a longer stay in Indianapolis.
-In the picture above is the Soldiers and Sailors Monument.
-We only got to drive by it, but I’m already making plans for a second visit during another loop.
+In the right picture above you can see the Soldiers and Sailors Monument.
+We only got to drive by it, but I’m already wanting to make plans for a second visit during another loop.

 I’m going to leave you with another look at that gorgeous stained-glass dome.
 Isn’t it pretty?
-Oh, and by-the-way…if y’all could arrange for us to have nice weather while we’re in your respective states we would greatly appreciate it. *winky face*
+Oh, and by-the-way…if y’all could arrange for us to have nicer weather while we’re in your respective states we would greatly appreciate it. *winky face*

 See y’all on the road!